sjndn71-netizen/Auto-Claim-Flags/README.md

 # Auto Claim Flags

-> ⚠️ **Test Version** — This is an early test release.
-Features may be unstable or change without notice.
+> ⚠️ **Test Version** — This is an early test release please report any bugs to the discord.
+Disclaimer Features may be unstable or change without notice.

 ## Loadstring
 Copy and paste the line below into your executor to run the script: